David Copperfield (illusionist): Early career

+1980s

 Copperfield also played the character The Magician in the 1980 horror film Terror Train and had an uncredited appearance in the 1994 film Prêt-à-Porter.
 Most of his media appearances have been through television specials and guest spots on television programs.
-His illusions have included the disappearance of a Learjet (1981), the vanishing and reappearance of the Statue of Liberty (1983), levitating over the Grand Canyon (1984), walking through the Great Wall of China (1986), escaping from Alcatraz prison (1987), the disappearance of an Orient Express dining car (1991) and flying on stage for several minutes (1992).

 One of his most famous illusions occurred on television on April 8, 1983: A live audience of 20 tourists was seated in front of a giant curtain attached to two lateral scaffoldings built on Liberty Island in an enclosed viewing area.
 Copperfield, with help from Jim Steinmeyer and Don Wayne, raised the curtain before lowering it again a few seconds later to reveal that the space where the Statue of Liberty once stood was empty.
 A helicopter hovered overhead to give an aerial view of the illusion and the statue appeared to have vanished, with only the circle of lights surrounding it still present and visible.
 Before making the statue reappear, Copperfield explained in front of the camera why he wanted to perform this illusion.
 He wanted people to imagine what it would be like if there were no liberty or freedom in the world today and what the world would be like without the freedoms and rights we enjoy.
 Copperfield then brought the statue back, ending the illusion by saying that "our ancestors couldn't (enjoy rights and freedoms), we can and our children will".
 Both the disappearance and the reappearance of the statue were filmed in long take to demonstrate the absence of camera tricks.
-This illusion was featured in season four of The Americans, in an episode entitled “The Magic of David Copperfield V: The Statue of Liberty Disappears,” and in the 2019 HBO documentary Liberty: Mother of Exiles.
+This illusion was featured in season four of The Americans, in an episode entitled "The Magic of David Copperfield V: The Statue of Liberty Disappears", and in the 2019 HBO documentary Liberty: Mother of Exiles.

 In 1986, Copperfield debuted a new variation on the classic sawing a woman in half illusion.
-Copperfield’s Death Saw illusion was presented as an escape gone wrong, sawing himself, rather than an assistant, in half with a large rotary saw blade which descended from above.
-Copperfield’s Death Saw has become one of his most well-known illusions.
+Copperfield's Death Saw illusion was presented as an escape gone wrong, sawing himself, rather than an assistant, in half with a large rotary saw blade which descended from above.
+Copperfield's Death Saw has become one of his most well-known illusions.